apache/pulsar-site/docs/deploy-ibm.md

 ![K8S Creation Image 2](/assets/IBMCloud/k8s2.png)

-3. Select the infrastructure type we are going with the classic and also select the Kubernetes version.
+3. Select the infrastructure type we are going with the classic and also select the Kubernetes version .

 ![K8S Creation Image 3](/assets/IBMCloud/k8s3.png)